JingmeiY/DL523DETR/README.md

 Figure below shows the performance of DETR.
 These three images from top to bottom are output by the same model with three different epochs: 5, 15, and 20 using ResNet50 backbone.
 ![show_epc3](https://github.com/JingmeiY/DL523DETR/blob/main/results%20images/1.png)

 We can also observed that the complexity of images influences the detection performance.
 Figure below gives an example.
+The top image is more complicated, with more objects and categories, including Car, Tree, Parking Meter, Fence, Soil, while in the down image, it has a simpler background and the detector can output more accurate and high-quality results.

 ![show_epc4](https://github.com/JingmeiY/DL523DETR/blob/main/results%20images/2.png)
 ![show_epc5](https://github.com/JingmeiY/DL523DETR/blob/main/results%20images/3.png)